 “If we are to go forward, we must go back and rediscover those precious values - that all reality hinges on moral foundations, and that all reality has spiritual control.”

-1. Society determines moral standards.
+1. Individuals and society determine moral standards.

 2. Morality evolves over time, and thus societies become more moral over time.